Is a CES device right for you? Learn what cranial electrotherapy stimulation is and how it can help you manage depression, anxiety, and insomnia.

 How do I obtain a CES device?

 The first step is to get a prescription from a licensed doctor.
 It’s possible to do this through a telehealth provider such as HelpDetoxMe.com.
-If you’d like to know more about CES devices and how to obtain one, contact us today.
+If you’d like to know more about CES devices such as mindGear or CES Ultra and how to obtain one, contact us today.

 References/Sources